There’s a lot of discussion on why most traders lose money…

-Every trader has his or her share of ups and downs.
-But, if you’re losing money habitually, like most traders do, then chances are that there are some very simple explanations as to why.
+Every trader has ups and downs.
+But if you’re losing money habitually — and most traders do — chances are there are some simple explanations as to why.

-There are some very common bad habits that frequently cause traders to keep losing.
+There are some common bad habits that can cause traders to keep losing.
 Identifying these habits is the first step to changing them.

-Here, I’ll talk about 8 common reasons why people lose money and how you can work to turn things around.
+Here, I’ll talk about eight common reasons why most traders lose money and how you can work to turn things around.

 Table of Contents